05nelsonm/kmp-log/README.md

     Log.Root.install(Log.AbortHandler)
     Log.Root.installOrThrow(SysLog.of(min = Level.Fatal))

-    assertEquals(0, logger.e(Throwable()) { "Nope.." })
+    assertEquals(0, logger.e(Throwable()) { "Still nothing.." })

-    // Log.AbortHandler will be the final Log instance to log, which
-    // will abort the process for the Log.Level.Fatal error.
-So, this
+    // This won't return because Log.AbortHandler will abort the process,
-    // won't return, but for the example, the return value would be 2
+    // but for the sake of the example the return value would be 2, as
-    // as SysLog & Log.AbortHandler logged the log.
+    // SysLog & Log.AbortHandler logged the log.
     assertEquals(2, logger.wtf { "ABORT!" })

+    Log.Root.uninstallAll(evenAbortHandler = false)

+    // If no other Log instances captured the Log.Level.Fatal log, then
+    // Log.AbortHandler will create an exception and use Throwable.printStackTrace
+    // before aborting.
+    assertEquals(1, logger.wtf { "ABORT AGAIN!" })
 }
 ```